segraef/graef.io/github-action-for-project-bicep-arm-dsl/index.md

 {{< image src="2021-08-12-17-57-22.png" caption="Finished example deployment of a storage account in Azure defined in main.bicep." >}}

 ## Yeah wow great and now?

+This GitHub action is not a magic bullet and is just an experiment to play around with Bicep.
+But, this action has one advantage: The action only needs to be fed with a bicep file and will automatically deploy this bicep file to Azure.

 {{< admonition info References >}}
 - [Azure GitHub Actions and Wokflows ](/azure-github-actions-and-workflows/)